soedinglab/metaeuk/README.md

      --metaeuk-tcov      minimal length ratio of combined set to target --slice-search      if refernceDB is a profile database, should be added

+### easy-predict workflow:

+This workflow combines the following MetaEuk modules into a single step: predictexons, reduceredundancy and unitesetstofasta (each of which is detailed below).
+Its input are contigs (either as a Fasta file or a previously created database) and targets (either as a Fasta file of protein sequences or a previously created database of proteins or protein profiles).
+It will run the modules and output the predictions in Fasta foramt.

+    metaeuk easy-predict contigsFasta/contigsDB proteinsFasta/referenceDB predsResultProteins.fas tempFolder

 ### Calling optimal exons sets: